huurhuntergele/Amazon-clone/README.md

 # Amazon-clone
-An Amazon homepage clone built using HTML, CSS, and JavaScript following a tutorial by Super Simple Dev.
+Interactive Amazon homepage clone built using HTML, CSS, and JavaScript following a tutorial by Super Simple Dev.